PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ```
 ### Behavior :
 - The wallet shows an approval UI for the privacy actions.
 If the user approves, the wallet generates the ZK proof, submits the transaction and returns the transaction hash.
+- As the wallet is the submitter, it adds the fee action itself : a `withdraw` action covering the paymaster/relayer fee, on top of the actions provided by the DAPP.
+So the fee is taken from the private balance of the user.
+- If the number of open notes filled by `invoke` actions does not match the number of open notes created by `transfer` actions with `"OPEN"` as amount, INVALID_REQUEST_PAYLOAD is returned (before the proof generation).
 - Registration into the privacy pool is handled transparently by the wallet.
 If the account is not registered :
 ```typescript
 interface NOT_REGISTERED {